AK-Homberger/M5Stack-Sonoff-Power-Display/README.md

 |SCL     |  GPIO 5 (D1) |
 |SDA     |  GPIO 4 (D2) |

+An optional buzzer can be connected to GPIO 12.

 A nice housing for the display can be found on Thingiverse: http://www.thingiverse.com/thing:3080488